Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

 \subsection{Extension of Database with Pseudo Asteroid under KKT conditions}

-Since the database generation by trajectory optimization is computationally expensive, we propose a new database generation strategy by introducing pseudo-asteroids that allow spacecraft to fly in the same optimal trajectory.
+Since the database generation by trajectory optimization is computationally expensive, we propose a new database generation strategy by introducing pseudo-asteroids \majorblue{that can be flown by spacecraft} in the same optimal trajectory.
 The spacecraft can fly by a pseudo-asteroid if the pseudo-asteroid crosses the spacecraft's trajectory.
 However, this crossing condition does not guarantee the optimality of this trajectory to the pseudo-asteroid.
-In order to ensure the optimality of the trajectory, the pseudo-asteroid must satisfy the optimality conditions, also known as the Karush-Kuhn-Tucker (KKT) conditions.
+In order to ensure the optimality of the trajectory, the pseudo-asteroid must satisfy the optimality conditions, also known as the \majorblue{KKT} conditions.
 The proposed approach generates pseudo-asteroids for each optimal trajectory, for which we have already computed all optimization variables and Lagrange multipliers.

 The optimal trajectory satisfies the following constraint at the flyby point

 Let us assume that a pseudo-asteroid intersects the optimized trajectory at $t_1$.
 Then, the position of the pseudo-asteroid $\bm{r}_{\textrm{p}\star}$ can be computed as follows.